skx/foth/README.md

 * The `if` handling has been updated to support an `else`-branch, the general form is now:
   * `$COND IF word1 [ .. wordN ] else alt_word1 [.. altN] then [more_word1 more_word2 ..]`
 * It is now possible to use `if`, `else`, `then`, `do`, and `loop` outside word-definitions.
-  * i.e. Immediately.
+  * i.e. Immediately in the REPL.
 * `do`/`loop` loops can be nested.
   * And the new words `i` and `m` used to return the current index and maximum index, respectively.
-* There were many new words defined:
+* There were many new words defined in the go-core:
+  * `.s` to show the stack-contents.
+  * `clearstack` to clear the stack.
   * `debug` to change the debug-flag.
   * `debug?` to reveal the status.
   * `dump` dumps the compiled form of the given word.